cloudmesh/technologies/chapters/tech/cloud-foundry.md

 reducing development cycle runtime [@www-cloudfoundryoreilly].

-Cloud Foundry's dedicated subsystems such as *BOSH*, *CF cloud controller*, and *Router* help to serve and scale applications online flexibly [@www-cloudfoundrycon].
+Cloud Foundry's dedicated subsystems such as *BOSH*, *CF cloud controller*, and *Router* help to serve and scale the applications online flexibly [@www-cloudfoundrycon].

 From the computing quality perspectives, Cloud
-Foundry is optimized to deliver performance, scalability, availability, resilience, and support multi-tenant compute efficiencies for fast application development and deployment.
-Cloud Foundry Supports many languages such as Ruby, Java, Scala, Node.js, Python, and flexibility to deploy them on multi-cloud Iaas environments sthat include OpenStack, AWS, and VSphere.
+Foundry is optimized to deliver performance, scalability, availability, resilience; and support multi-tenant compute efficiencies for fast application development and deployment.
+Cloud Foundry Supports many languages such as Ruby, Java, Scala, Node.js, Python, and provides flexibility to deploy them on multi-cloud Iaas environments that includes OpenStack, AWS, and VSphere.
 It also allows developers to run their code on multiple database services such as MySQL, Postgres, MongoDB, Redis, RabbitMQ.
 The open source PaaS is highly customizable which makes deploying and scaling applications fast and secure [@www-cloudfoundryacad].

-The Cloud Foundry architecture includes seven core groups of components which provide a platform for application deployment, lifecycle management, integration to other services such as databases or third-party SaaS providers and application execution [@www-cloudfoundrycon].
+The Cloud Foundry architecture includes seven core groups of components which provide a platform for application deployment and lifecycle management, integration to other services such as databases or third-party SaaS providers ,and application execution [@www-cloudfoundrycon].

 Since the Cloud Foundry is an open source project; it is available from the Cloud Foundry Foundation as well as from a